-The packages xlsx and readxl allow for data to be imported from Microsoft Excel files, though it is worth noting that now one also has to take note of which worksheet is imported as well as which file.
+The package xlsx allows for data to be imported from Microsoft Excel files, though it is worth noting that now one also has to take note of which worksheet is imported as well as which file.
 There are also tools to allow data files from SAS, SPSS, etc - you can find information via Rseek.org.